danetykpl/homepage/content/search.md

 ---
 title: "Szukaj na blogu" # in any language you want
 layout: "search" # is necessary
-# url: "/archive"
+#url: "/posts/"
-# description: "Description for Search"
+## description: "Description for Search"
-summary: "search"
+#summary: "search"
-placeholder: ""
+#placeholder: ""
 ---

-dsdafd